Frank Ackerman Papers, 1942-1972 (C3443)

 R.P.C.
 Wilson II Papers, 1910-1939 (C1040)

-Correspondence and papers of a doctor who specialized in the treatment of the feebleminded and epileptic who was superintendent of the Missouri State School for the Feeble-Minded and Epileptic in Marshall, 1912-1920, 1933-1940, and 1949-1953.
-He was the brother of Francis M. Wilson.
+Correspondence and papers of a doctor who specialized in the treatment of the "feebleminded" and epileptic who was superintendent of the Missouri State Colony for the Feeble-Minded and Epileptic in Marshall, Missouri, from 1912-1920, 1933-1940, and 1949-1953.
+The institution is now called the Marshall Habilitation Center.